CrispyPyro/School-Vacation/README.md

 ### Requirements
  * First need to create folder "school_holidays" in your HomeAssistant config /custom_components folder
 * Copy python file "sensor.py" to the HA config /custom_components/school_holidays/ folder.
-* Now you need to add those lines in HA sensor.yaml (if you dispated your configs file)  /  configurtion.yaml :
+* Now you need to add those lines in HA sensor.yaml (if you separates your configs file)  /   :
  ```python
  - platform: school_holidays
    friday: False